Muksam212/Ethical-Hacking/README.md

 # Ethical-Hacking
 Ethical hacking involves an authorized attempt to gain unauthorized access to a computer system, application, or data.

 In this whole course.
-You will learn so many concept like Ethical hacking like
+You will learn so many concept of Ethical hacking like
 a) HTML Code Tempering.
 b) Cookie's Tempering.
 c) URL Redirection.